Advocate or Activist?

 19 November, 2022

-Understanding the reasons for this large gap between alarm and action is important, because doing so could offer insight into how to mobilize a significant group of Americans to make their voices heard.
-One likely reason that emerges from the surveys is that many potential citizen actors lack confidence that their actions could make a difference.
+Understanding the reasons for this large gap between alarm and action is important, because doing so could offer insight into how to mobilize many more Americans to make their voices heard.
+One likely reason that emerges from the surveys is that some potential citizen actors lack confidence that their actions could make a difference.
 Personal and structural barriers, of course, could also make it difficult for some individuals to participate.
-Such barriers could include access to communities of like-minded individuals that might help motivate action.
+Such barriers could include difficulty in accessing communities of like-minded individuals that might help motivate action.
 One factor receiving attention in past surveys, however, may be particularly relevant today.
 This is the predisposition of many Americans to identify as “not an activist.”

 Alarmed Americans who are not drawn to taking disruptive, highly visible actions, and do not consider themselves progressive, should nonetheless join the climate movement.
 They can do so with integrity to their beliefs by adopting a simple rhetorical flourish, identifying as healthy climate advocates rather than activists.
 The very term advocacy already connotes a more studious and considered approach: after all, even very staid, conservative lawyers are advocates for their clients.
 Advocacy can be defined as offering public support for a particular cause or policy, but, unlike activism, it does not imply an outlying political view.
 Indeed, in American public life today, the loud voices of the activists come from the farther reaches of the Left and Right, where they dominate the public conversation and create the misleading impression of a hopelessly divided nation.
 Taking a stand as a healthy climate advocate is a way of making climate change a bridge issue, not a dividing wedge.